 In April 2018, Charter Operating and Charter Communications Operating Capital Corp. jointly issued \$800 million aggregate principal amount of 5.375% senior notes due April 1, 2038 at a price of 98.846% of the aggregate principal amount and \$1.7 billion aggregate principal amount of 5.750% senior notes due April 1, 2048 at a price of 99.706% of the aggregate principal amount.
-The net proceeds, together with cash on hand, were used to repay certain existing indebtedness, including the redemption of all of the outstanding \$2.0 billion in aggregate principal amount of Time Warner Cable, LLC's 6.750% notes due July 1, 2018, to pay related fees and expenses and for general corporate purposes, including distributions to our parent companies to fund buybacks of Charter Class A common stock or Charter Holdings common units.
+The net proceeds, together with cash on hand, were used to repay certain existing indebtedness, including the redemption of all of the outstanding \$2.0 billion in aggregate principal amount of Time Warner Cable, LLC's 6.750% notes due July 1, 2018, to pay related fees and expenses and for general corporate purposes, including distributions to our parent companies for funding buybacks of Charter Class A common stock and Charter Holdings common units.

-In July 2018, Charter Operating and Charter Communications Operating Capital Corp. jointly issued \$400 million aggregate principal amount of senior floating rate notes due February 1, 2024 and \$1.1 billion aggregate principal amount of 4.500% senior notes due February 1, 2024 at a price of 99.893% of the aggregate principal amount.
+In July 2018, Charter Operating and Charter Communications Operating Capital Corp. jointly issued \$400 million aggregate principal amount of senior floating rate notes due February 1, 2024 at par and \$1.1 billion aggregate principal amount of 4.500% senior notes due February 1, 2024 at a price of 99.893% of the aggregate principal amount.
+In August 2018, Charter Operating and Charter Communications Operating Capital Corp. jointly issued an additional \$500 million aggregate principal amount of senior floating rate notes due February 1, 2024 at a price of 101.479% of the aggregate principal amount.
 Interest on the floating rate notes accrues at LIBOR plus 1.650%.
-The net proceeds will be used to pay related fees and expenses and for general corporate purposes, including distributions to our parent companies to fund potential buybacks of Charter Class A common stock or Charter Holdings common units.
+The net proceeds were used to pay related fees and expenses and for general corporate purposes, including distributions to our parent companies for funding buybacks of Charter Class A common stock and Charter Holdings common units.